-- It will be a day when Americans are once again proud of their flag.
+- 1. I see a day when Americans are once again proud of their flag.
 When once again at home and abroad, it is honored as the world's greatest symbol of liberty and justice. - 2.
-It will be a day when the President of the United States is respected and his office honored because it is worthy of respect and honor. - 3.
-It will be a day when every child in this land, regardless of color or background, has a chance for the best education our wisdom and schools can provide, and an equal chance to go as high as his talents will take him. - 4.
-It will be a day when life in rural America attracts people to the country, rather than driving them away. - fear in America.
-It will be a day when we can look back on massive breakthroughs in solving the problems of slums, pollution and traffic which are choking our cities to death. - It will be a day when our senior citizens and millions of others can plan for the future with the assurance that their government is not going to rob them of their savings by destroying the value of their dollars.
+I see a day when the President of the United States is respected and his office honored because it is worthy of respect and honor. - 3.
+I see a day when every child in this land, regardless of color or background has a chance for the best education our wisdom and schools can provide, and an equal chance to go as high as his talents will take him. - 4.
+I see a day when life in rural America attracts people to the country, rather than driving them away.

-It will be a day when our nation is at peace and the world is at peace and everyone on earth - those who hope, those who aspire, those who crave liberty - will look to America as a living example of hopes realized and dreams achieved.
+- 5. I see a day when we can look back on massive breakthroughs in solving the problems of slums, pollution and traffic which are choking our cities to death. - 6.
+I see a day when our senior citizens and millions of others can plan for the future with the assurance that their government is not going to rob them of their savings by destroying the value of their dollars. - 7.
+I see a day when we will again have freedom from fear in America and freedom from fear in the world. - 8.
+I see a day when our nation is at peace and the world is at peace and everyone on earth -- those who hope, those who aspire, those who crave liberty -- will look to America as a living example of hopes realized and dreams achieved.

-My fellow Americans, this is the cause I ask you to vote for This is the cause I ask you to work for.
-This is the cause I ask you to commit to - not just for victory in November but beyond into the new Administration.
+My fellow Americans, this is the cause I ask you to vote for.
+This is the cause I ask you to work for.
+This is the cause I ask you to commit to -- not just for victory in November but beyond into the new Administration.